 - Add carrots, onions, celery, thyme, rosemary and bay leaves to the pan.
 Fry for 5 minutes over a medium heat until vegetables take some colour, and then return the cheeks to the pan.

 - Add wine and beef stock.
-Slowly braised for 3 to 4 hours on a low heat.
+Cover pan securely and put in oven to slowly braise for 3 to 4 hours on a low heat.
+Check seasoning and add salt and pepper as required.